The Magic of Bloom Filters

 A simple, standard library hash function, allocated once, mapped cleanly across a uint64 slice, evaluates millions of items in fractions of a millisecond.
 Sometimes simple wins.

-Bloom filters are a really fun data structure.
 The next time you're sketching an architecture and instinctively reach for a caching layer to fix database load, ask yourself: Do I need to cache the data itself, or do I just need to know if the data exists?

 Sometimes, all you need is a "Hmmm, Probably?".